 Shoppers Who’ve Made Up Their Minds

-When buying online, many decided shoppers have gotten to making that decision after a lot of consideration, discussion and reading reviews.
+When buying online, many decided shoppers have gotten to make that decision after a lot of consideration, discussion and reading reviews.
 At this point, there is very little you can do to change their minds.
-Buyers with made up minds often visit your site to see if they can get a better deal with you than elsewhere.
+Buyers with made-up minds often visit your site to see if they can get a better deal with you than elsewhere.
 Can you give it to them?
-Some categories they buy from include electronics and gadgets, high value items and furniture.
+Some categories they buy from include electronics and gadgets, high-value items and furniture.

 Hacking their mind

 Since they’ve already made up their mind, you need to sweeten the deal.
 Most electronics retailers are always in a constant price war- so can you offer free goodies, extended warranty, or even just a pair of good earphones to go with the new phone?